The frantic, unprecedented race to save 700,000 NSFW Tumblrs for posterity

 — Jason Scott (@textfiles) December 9, 2018

 Scott sprang into action as soon as the Tumblr content ban was announced, getting the mechanism in place to facilitate a mass-download of material, which began on December 7.
-So far, volunteers have copied over 40,000 blogs from the platform, amounting to about 10 terabytes of data.
+So far, volunteers have copied over 40,000 blogs—a fraction of the platform’s total of 12 million blogs—amounting to about 10 terabytes of data.
 Scott estimates the total amount of content that may be banned is between 400 and 800 terabytes.

 To take part, volunteers install a program for Windows, Mac, or Linux called ArchiveTeam Warrior, which makes their computer part of a distributed network.
 Individual systems scrape web sites and forward the content on to Archive Team’s servers.
 (The top volunteer had processed about a terabyte of data between Saturday and Tuesday afternoon, according to the group’s leader board.)